Simplified State Space Layers for Sequence Modeling: Relationship Between S4 and S5

 where $\overline{\mathbf{A}}^{(j)}\in \mathbb{R}^{N\times N}$, $\overline{\mathbf{B}}^{(j)}\in \mathbb{R}^{N \times H}$ and $\mathbf{C}^{(j)} \in \mathbb{R}^{H \times N}$.
 It follows that this partitioned system can be also be viewed as $J$ independent $N$-dimensional S5 SSM subsystems and the output of the overall system is the sum of the output of the $J$ subsystems

 It follows from Proposition \ref{prop:equiv} that the dynamics of each of these $J$ S5 SSM subsystems can be related to the dynamics of a \emph{different} S4 system from Proposition \ref{prop:equiv}.
 Each of these S4 systems has its own bank of tied S4 SSMs (cf. Assumptions \ref{ass:tied_a}, \ref{app:ass:tied_delta}).
 Importantly, each of the $J$ S4 systems can have its own state matrix, timescale parameter and output matrix shared across its $H$ S4 SSMs.
 Thus, the outputs of a $JN$ dimensional S5 SSM can be equivalent to the linear combination of the latent states of $J$ different S4 systems from Proposition \ref{prop:equiv}.
 This fact motivates the option to initialize a block-diagonal S5 state matrix with several HiPPO-N matrices on the blocks, rather than just initializing with one larger HiPPO-N matrix.
-Further, there is no constraint that requires the S5 SSM state matrix to remain block-diagonal during training.
-Learning off-diagonal elements can be interpreted as learning couplings between the $J$ different banks of S4 SSMs.
 In practice we found the block-diagonal initialization to improve performance on many tasks, see Appendix \ref{app:section:ablations}.